git-moss/ConvertWithMoss/README-FORMATS.md

 | 4.2.2+          | No        | No                 |
 | 5 - 7           | No        | No                 |

 A NKI file contains one instrument which is a multi-sample with many parameters.
 Currently, the multi-sample parameters are supported incl. loops.
-Furthermore, metadata information, the amplitude envelope and pitchbend.
+Furthermore, metadata information, the amplitude, pitch and filter cutoff envelope, filter parameters as well as pitchbend.

 ## SFZ